winitzki/scall/tutorial/programming_dhall.md

 It is now less clear that we are dealing with a type of the form `∀(r : Type) → (F r → r) → r`.
 However, working with curried functions often needs shorter code than working with union types and record types.

-The type `TreeText` (a binary tree with string-valued leaves) is defined in Dhall by:
+As an example, let us rewrite the type `TreeText` defined above in a curried form.
+Begin with the definition already shown:

 ```dhall
 let F = λ(r : Type) → < Leaf : Text | Branch : { left : r, right : r } >